Introduction: Plex Media Player Setup for Windows (03/2018)

 You will be presented with your library and on deck.
 Please click on settings on the top right hand corner.

 This is all you have to do!
 It looks and feels JUST like the web browser but it works way better.
 YES you can use the mouse!!
-I know a lot of people were getting annoyed having to use the keyboard only.
+I know a lot of people were getting annoyed having to use the keyboard only on the OLD program.

 A HTPC is a computer that is specifically plugged into your home theater setup.
 It combines the ability to view digital or physical media AND you can also use it as a PC.